 Call 9-1-1 to report an illegal or hazardous fire.

-All fires in your fire pit must be kept to a reasonable size; 1 metre high and wide.
+- All fires in your fire pit must be kept to a reasonable size; 1 metre high and wide.
 A mesh screen or ‘spark guard’ should be used to reduce the spread of embers and sparks from wood-burning fire pits.
-The openings in the mesh screen should not be greater than 1.24 cm across.

-All fires must be fully supervised at all times by at least one person 14 yeas of age or older.
+- All fires must be fully supervised at all times by at least one person 14 years of age or older.

 Only burn clean, dry firewood.
 Do NOT burn:

-- Wood from a different location, region or province
+- Wood from a different region or province,

-Smoke from fire pits can cause adverse health effects in some people.
-Be aware of neighbours that may be negatively impacted to exposure of smoke from outdoor fire pits and follow the bylaws related to smoke.
+- Smoke from fire pits can cause adverse health effects.
+Be aware of neighbours that may be negatively impacted by exposure of smoke from outdoor fire pits.

-Be aware of the amount noise you are making and respect your neighbours.
+- Be aware of the amount of noise you are making, and respect your neighbours.